Daryl Joseffer Daryl Joseffer

 Daryl Joseffer

-Daryl Joseffer is executive vice president and chief counsel at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
-In this role, Joseffer handles a variety of litigation matters for the Chamber.
-He has argued 12 cases in the U.S. Supreme Court and dozens of appeals in other courts across the country.
+Daryl Joseffer is president at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
+A former principal deputy solicitor general, Joseffer has argued 12 cases in the U.S. Supreme Court and briefed many more.
+He has argued dozens of appeals in other courts across the country.